huggingface/blog/introducing-csearch.md

     "The thing is, we know that people don't consciously assess the value of the others' information.
 They understand they will get the same on their own."
     One example?
 Given the details of today

 Although their generations are almost free from the degeneration problem, they often **lack coherence**.
-For example, from the content **'AI is not journalism'**, the generated text continuation is incoherent with the prefix **DeepMind Company**.
+For example, the generated context after **'AI is not journalism'** is incoherent with the prefix **DeepMind Company**.

 ### 2. Contrastive Search

 In order to generate the fluent and coherent text continuations, in this blog, we introduce a simple yet effective decoding methods, named [Contrastive Search](https://arxiv.org/abs/2202.06417), which is recent published by NeurIPS 2022 paper, "A Contrastive Framework for Neural Text Generation".

 Before we get into the details of the contrastive search, let us analyze some interesting properties of the degenerations.

 The following figures show the heatmap of the cosine similarities between each pair of the token in the greedy search and beam search generations.
 Note that the cosine similarities is computed given the token's last layer hidden state.